LeonisX/yoda-stories-translation-tool/README.md

 ## TODO List

+* Dump all secrets ()
+* Release 1.0
+* Correct output from different threads - OK/False + task name in logs + dialog
+* Zone editor - sticky tiles (not need to drag-drop)
 * Resolve all TODO
+* Remember if all features are enabled
 * When add/delete/replace tiles, gender - CatalogEntry bytes[] don't change.
 Dump only unchanged data.
 * Too big Alert dialogs, need a smallest solutions
 * graphics-translation-guide: link to Russian translation